-A few of my projects were aimed at building tools that provide decision support at operational and strategic levels during the execution of knowledge-intensive processes.
+A few of my research projects were aimed at building tools and frameworks that provide decision support to process users at operational and strategic levels during the execution of knowledge-intensive processes.
+In terms of technologies, AI and ML have the potential to play a key role in operational and strategic business decision-making.

-• At the operational level, AI can provide recommendations to support business process executions.
-Deep Learning architectures like LSTMs, MANNs and Transformers provide methods for modeling sequential data problems.
-In DeepProcess: project, we use Memory Augmented Neural Networks for Predictive Process Monitoring. see [Paper] [Blog_post]
+• At the operational level, advanced ML techniques can provide recommendations to support business process executions.
+Deep learning architectures like LSTMs, MANNs, and Transformers offer methods for modeling sequential data problems.
+In DeepProcess: project, we applied Memory Augmented Neural Networks for tackling the challenging problem of Predictive Process Monitoring. see [Paper] [Blog_post]

 • At the Strategic level, AI can help firms come up with robust plans.
 We explore this in the Alpha-GS project: Alpha-GS - Decision making in adversarial settings using Game tree Search Combined With satisfiability(SAT) [Blog Post]

+Designing systems where AI predictions and recommendations can effectively assist human decision-makers while taking into account human expertise and preferences remains a challenge.
+During my PhD, I was particularly interested in the application of AI to assist clinicians in patient treatment while preserving the privacy of their sensitive data.
 The digitization of healthcare data, coupled with algorithmic breakthroughs in AI, is poised to significantly impact healthcare delivery in the coming years.
-I am particularly interested in the application of AI to assist clinicians in patient treatment while preserving privacy of their sensitive data.
 Although scientific knowledge can guide interventions, there is a crucial need to swiftly navigate the space of decision-making policies to identify effective strategies that support patients throughout the care process.

 Language Understanding and Search: